Gentle Root Canals

 Your Endodontic Treatment

-During a root canal, Dr. Lee and Dr. Parker will completely numb the tooth and then carefully remove the damaged enamel and the diseased nerve tissue inside.
+During a root canal, Dr. Lee will completely numb the tooth and then carefully remove the damaged enamel and the diseased nerve tissue inside.
 Next, the nerve chamber inside of the root will be cleaned and sealed to prevent future infections.
 Finally, since the tooth grows brittle after the nerve is extracted, a protective crown will be placed over it to retain both function and aesthetics.

 If you delay treating an abscessed tooth, the only option left may be to have it extracted.
 Otherwise the infection will continue to recur, or spread even deeper into your body.